-Description of the At December 31, 2019, the Company's consolidated net investment properties totaled \$23,899 Matter and its investment in At December 31, 2019, the Company's consolidated net investment properties totaled \$23,899 million.
+Description of the Matter At December 31, 2019, the Company's consolidated net investment properties totaled \$23,899 million.
 In addition, a significant number of the Company's investments in unconsolidated entities and its investment in Klépierre hold investment properties.
 As discussed in Note 3 to the consolidated financial statements, the Company reviews investment properties for impairment on a property-by-property basis to identify and evaluate events or changes in circumstances that indicate the carrying value of an investment property may not be recoverable.
 The Company estimates undiscounted cash flows of an investment property using observable and unobservable inputs such as historical and forecasted cash flows, operating income before depreciation and amortization, estimated capitalization rates, leasing prospects and local market information.